Multi types and reasonable space: Introduction

 \item \emph{Abstraction of the space cost}: the type system actually counts \emph{the maximum number of closures} used by the \SpKAM.
 Roughly, the \emph{actual space} is obtained by multiplying such a number by the logarithm of the size of the initial term, which corresponds to the size of the \emph{code pointer} in every closure.
-More precisely, the simulation of Turing machines within a linear overhead in \cite{LICS2022} rests on some technicalities for which not all code pointers have the same size.
-Here, we abstract away from those technicalities, and simply count the number of closures.
-Still, by fine tuning the type system, at the cost of losing clearness, one could recover all the information. \end{itemize}
+More precisely, the simulation of Turing machines within a linear space overhead in \citep{LICS2022} rests on some technicalities for which not all code pointers have the same size.
+At first, we abstract away from those technicalities, and simply count the number of closures.
+Then, by fine tuning the type system, at the cost of losing clarity, we are able to recover all the information needed in the proof of space reasonability of the \SpKAM (Section~\ref{sec:split}). \end{itemize}

-A further contribution of the paper is that, after the study of space, we slightly modify the weights on judgments as to extract the exact \emph{time} cost of runs, instead of the space cost.
+A further contribution of the paper is that, after the study of space, we slightly modify the weights on judgments as to extract the exact \emph{time} cost of runs, instead of the space cost (Section~\ref{sec:time}).
 Therefore, we are able to measure both reasonable time and reasonable space using the same underlying type system decorated with different weights.

-\paragraph{Abstracting the \SpKAM} For proving that the two type systems capture the time and the space of the \SpKAM, we extend the typing rules the states and data structures of the \SpKAM.
+\paragraph*{Abstracting the \SpKAM} For proving that the two type systems capture the time and the space of the \SpKAM, we extend the typing rules to the states and data structures of the \SpKAM.
 The exact bounds for a term $\tm$, however, can be read out \emph{directly} from the typing of $\tm$, with no need to type states of the \SpKAM.
 Thus, the extension of the type system to machine states is only a technical tool for the proof of the correspondence.
 This fact shows that the type system allows us to manipulate the time and space complexities of a term abstracting away from the machine on which these measures are defined.
-This is the main contribution of the paper.
+This is the main contribution of the paper (Section~\ref{sec:correctness}).